 The post discusses some of the crucial parameters related to lead acid battery charging, maintenance tips for ensuring longer life to the device.
 The questions were asked by Mr. Raja Gilse, answered by me.

 What is Full Charge Voltage of a 12V Battery

 What is the full charge volt of the 12 v 110 ah deep cycle lead acid battery at the time of charging?
 I am confused.
-All your article about battery charging you told that, it lies between 13.5 and 14 volt.
+All your article about battery charging you have said that, it lies between 13.5 and 14 volt.

 I read in some other websites that, it is 14.4 volt for deep cycle battery after this point gassing starts.
 Please confirm me whether this battery high voltage differs with the AHC of battery?

 I am asking so deeply because, I have a 12 V 110 ah battery in my house for solar lighting system by the SELCO solar light private ltd, from past 10 years.
 The charging panel is of 75 watt.